Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Unlike with some competing products, it’s easy enough to access Volusion’s phone support team: when logged into your Volusion Dashboard, you simply click the help icon and then a ‘schedule call’ option.

-In addition to phone support, both Volusion and Shopify provide ‘help centers’ that you can use to search for and access support materials.
+As for DIY support options in Volusion and Shopify, both platforms provide ‘help centers’ that you can use to search for and access support materials.

 However, because there are two distinct versions of Volusion currently in circulation — V1 and V2 — it’s easy to end up on the wrong help site, accessing the wrong materials, and getting quite confused.